Kyllingene/sarge/README.md

 ## Features

+- Zero dependencies (yes, this is my favorite feature)
 - First-class "builder" pattern, but better
     - Used to be the only option, so it's been fleshed out
 - Non-proc macro for building a CLI interface
-- Zero dependencies (yes, this is my favorite feature)
+- Supports environment variables
 - Custom argument kinds
     - Simply impl a trait and it works like a builtin
 - Thread safety when using the builder